Working with Discovered Objects

 Select a tile to display more detailed information about that tile in the list below.
 The access graph is also updated based on your selection.
-For information on using the access graph, see Using the Access Graph to Understand Relationships.
+For information on using the access graph, refer to Using the Access Graph to Understand Relationships.

 Alerts - These numbers represent the violations discovered for this object based on severity.
 Select this tile for a detailed view into these alerts.
-For more information, see Viewing and Triaging Alerts.
+For more information, refer to Viewing and Triaging Alerts.

 Services - This number refers to the total number of cloud instances and services that have access to this object through cloud security policies and controls.
 Select this tile to display information about each of these services in the list below.

 Access - These numbers represent the users and admins that have access to this object through various cloud security policies and controls.
 Select this tile to display information about each of the users that have access to the object in the list below.
 Select a number in the tile to display information about that subset of users only.

 Membership - These numbers represent the total number of groups and roles that have access to this object.
 Select this tile to display information about each group and role that has access in the list below.
 Select a number in the tile to display information about that selection only.

 Using the Access Graph to Understand Relationships

 Cloud Access Management captures all access defined in cloud security policies and generates an access graph to represent that information visually.
 Objects and users are represented as nodes in the graph, and their relationships are represented by the lines that connect them.

 To enlarge the access graph, select the Show Fullscreen icon in the top right corner of the graph.
 Select it again to return to the standard view (where the tiles on the right are also visible).